JamFfm/PHMeasure/README.md

 - MCP3008 VREF to Raspberry Pi 3.3V
 - MCP3008 AGND to Raspberry Pi GND
 - MCP3008 DGND to Raspberry Pi GND
-- MCP3008 CLK to Raspberry Pi BCM GPIO PIN 6
+- MCP3008 CLK to Raspberry Pi BCM GPIO 6
-- MCP3008 DOUT to Raspberry Pi BCM GPIO PIN 13
+- MCP3008 DOUT to Raspberry Pi BCM GPIO 13
-- MCP3008 DIN to Raspberry Pi BCM GPIO PIN 19
+- MCP3008 DIN to Raspberry Pi BCM GPIO 19
-- MCP3008 CS/SHDN to Raspberry Pi BCM GPIO PIN 26
+- MCP3008 CS/SHDN to Raspberry Pi BCM GPIO 26

 Note that you can swap the MCP3008 CLK, DOUT, DIN, and CS/SHDN pins to any other free digital GPIO pins on the Raspberry Pi.
 You'll just need to modify the code to use your pins.
+The pin number is the GPIO Nr. in this case.

     CLK  = 6
     MISO = 13